-If you are looking for an alternative to staying in a hotel, an option to consider is a vacation rental.
+If you’re looking for an alternative to a hotel, a great option to consider is a vacation rental.
 These are generally furnished apartments, condos, or houses and can be found in many locations throughout the U.S. and abroad.
 They are usually privately owned and offer a lot more space than a hotel room.

 Most properties list the amenities, the nightly/weekly rates, the per night minimum, the number of people it sleeps, and a yearly calendar showing dates of availability.
 The “suitability” section lists whether pets or smoking are allowed, if there is wheelchair access, or if it is suitable for children.

 There are photographs of the property, along with the owner’s contact information.

 There are some caveats — not all vacation homes may be described accurately, and the photos may be misleading.
 Before booking a rental, do some research to make sure it is a suitable location and is in good shape.
 Check the reviews from people who have stayed at the property.
 These can give you an idea of the condition/location of the property, what it has to offer, and how easy the owner is to work with.
 You may also find that there are some added perks such as snorkel equipment, grills, canoes or kayaks, and more.